yvesoup/yvesoup.maptest/README.md

 ## Setup

-Clone/fork/whatever this repository.
-Pick an ID for your project (people like to do `Username.ProjectName`, but there is no enforced naming scheme).
-Rename the following:
+I Cloned/forked/whatevered this repository.
+Picked an ID for your project (i liked to do `yvesoup.maptest`, but there was no enforced naming scheme).
+Renamed the following:

 - Solution name, project name, and project namespace to your project ID
 - Various fields in the manifest.json to your project ID and name